Linagee-Name-Registrar/ERC/broad.md

 The **permanent** nature of these names make them ideal for securely resolving immutable on-chain assets.

 # Use Cases
-1. **Name Resolution**: Linagee Name Registrar offers support for name resolution, enabling users to seamlessly map human-readable names to Ethereum addresses.
+1. **Name Resolution**: Enables users to seamlessly map human-readable names to Ethereum addresses.
 This flexibility caters to various use cases, from simplified address resolution to more complex on-chain asset resolution.

 	 Linagee names, for example are denoted by the top level domain (TLD) "**.og**".

-2. **Permanent Content Delivery Network**: Linagee Name Registrar enables easy access to permanent website storage by linking assets stored within the Ethereum Virtual Machine (EVM) to Linagee names.
-A prime example is **ecdn.og**, serving as an immutable and irrevocable Ethereum File Storage (EthFS) Content Delivery Network (CDN) that leverages Linagee's capabilities.
+2. **Permanent Content Delivery Network**: Enables easy access to permanent website storage by linking assets stored within the Ethereum Virtual Machine (EVM) to domain names.
+A prime example is **ecdn.og**, serving as an immutable and irrevocable Ethereum File Storage (EthFS) Content Delivery Network (CDN).

-3. **Semi-Permanent Assets in calldata**: Linagee Name Registrar empowers users to point their domain names to semi-permanent assets stored in calldata.
+3. **Semi-Permanent Assets in calldata**: Empowers users to point their domain names to semi-permanent assets stored in calldata.
 This feature is explained further in Appendix E.